cj-mills/Barracuda-PoseNet-Tutorial/README.md

 [Part 7](https://christianjmills.com/Barracuda-PoseNet-Tutorial-V2-7/): This post covers how to create pose skeletons and manipulate them using output from the model.

+[WebGL](https://christianjmills.com/Barracuda-PoseNet-WebGL-Tutorial/): This post covers how to modify the Barracuda PoseNet project to run in the browser using WebGL.

 ### Version 1